EPPIcenter/COVID_ITSA/README.md

 # COVID_ITSA
-Data and code for COVID ITSA
+Data used for for COVID ITSA project